Stellar triples with chemically homogeneously evolving inner binaries: Methodology

 For reference, we summarise the mass loss rates prescriptions used in this study.
 For MS stars, we follow \citet{Vink2001}, if $T_{\rm{eff}} \leq 50$ kK and \citet{Nieuwenhuijzen1990}, if $T_{\rm{eff}} > 50$ kK.
 For evolved stars crossing the Hertzsprung gap or core helium burning (CHeB) stars, we follow \citet{Vink2001}, if $T_{\rm{eff}} \geq 8$ kK or the maximum between \citet{Nieuwenhuijzen1990} and \citet{Reimers1975}, if $T_{\rm{eff}} < 8$ kK.
 For evolved stars beyond the Humphreys-Davidson limit, we assume $\dot{M}_{\rm{LBV}} = 1.5\cdot10^{-4}\ M_{\odot}\rm{yr^{-1}}$ \citep{Belczynski2010}.
 For Asymptotic Giant Brach stars and double shell burning supergiants, we calculate the maximum between \citet{Nieuwenhuijzen1990}, \citet{Reimers1975} and \citet{Vassiliadis1993}.
 Finally, for helium stars we follow the empirical form from \citet{Hamann1995} in the form $\dot{M}_{\rm{WR}} = 0.5\cdot10^{-13}\cdot \left(\frac{L}{L_{\odot}}\right)^{1.5}\left(\frac{Z}{Z_{\odot}}\right)^{0.86}$ with a clumping factor of $\eta = 0.5$ from \cite{Hamann98} and a metallicity scaling of $\dot{M}_{WR}\sim Z^{0.86}$ (\citealt{VinkdeKoter05}).

-In order to compute the change in the orbit due to stellar winds, we assume stellar winds are spherically symmetric and fast compared to the orbital velocity; additionally, we neglect wind accretion by the companions.
-In that case the inner and the outer orbit of the triple widens as
+In order to compute the change in the orbit due to stellar winds, we assume stellar winds are spherically symmetric and fast compared to the orbital velocity.
+Additionally, we neglect wind accretion by the companions.
+With these assumptions, the inner and the outer orbit changes due to stellar winds as:

 and

 where subscripts `init' and `final' refer to properties before and after the stellar winds carried mass away from the stars in a given timestep.
 We assume that the eccentricity remains unchanged by stellar winds \citep{Huang1956A,Huang1963}.